Felix Latzke

-Felix Latzke (born 1 February 1942, in Vienna) is an Austrian football (soccer) former player and manager.

-Most notably he was co-manager of the Austria national football team in the 1982 FIFA World Cup, with Georg Schmidt, and was thus infamously credited for the Shame of Gijón, a somewhat dubious 0-1 loss to West Germany.
+Felix Latzke (born 1 February 1942, in Vienna) is an Austrian former football player and manager.
+He was the co-manager of the Austria national football team in the 1982 FIFA World Cup, with Georg Schmidt.
+That tournament included West Germany v Austria (1982), in which the teams were widely believed to have conspired to engineer a 0-1 loss to West Germany which ensured that both teams qualified for the group stages.